galliumdata/adumbra/README.md

 ```

 # About the author
-Steganosaurus was developed while working on
+Adumbra was developed while working on
 [Gallium Data](https://www.galliumdata.com)
 to allow invisible watermarking of bitmaps stored in databases.
 It is open source with an Apache 2.0 license.